kyleblee/daily_recipes_gem/NOTES.md

     - When I tried running the daily-recipes executable, I got the 'uninitialized constant' error because my load dependencies weren't set up correctly.
 So, I continued to watch Avi's video and used that guidance to fix the dependencies in my program.
 I decided to use the lib/daily_recipes file as my environment, similar to what he does in the video.
     - Changed #start to #greeting, to be more descriptive.
 Then, I added conditional statements inside of #greeting so that "yes" presents a menu for them to choose from, "no" says a "goodbye" message and exits the program, and anything else calls #greeting again until "yes" or "no" is entered.
 I also used #downcase so that if the user types any uppercase letters, the program shouldn't break.
 Went back and added an until loop, so that I can give a "not sure what you meant" message for unexpected inputs and then prompt the user for input again.
     - Next, I defined a class called "recipe" in a file called "recipe.rb" that will be responsible for creating new recipes.
 When thinking about it, I also decided that this class should be responsible for returning a list of recipes for the day, as well as giving more detail on the specific recipe that the user is interested in learning more about.
+    - I had forgotten to add pry earlier, so I added it to the gemspec file and my environment file, as well.
+I'm still not entirely sure how Avi required dependencies in the video when he used the console file...

 ## PLANNING
     - What is the gem: A CLI application that scrapes the latest recipes on the homepages of allrecipes.com, recipe.com, and seriouseats.com, and presents them to the user so they can choose a recipe and get more information.